jcaillon/Notes/git/git.md

 git branch -a -v --no-merged # list unmerged branch
 ```

-Deleted branches

-A branch deleted with `git branch -D <branch>` : you can find the last commit of that branch and re-create the branch that points to it.
+Unintentional deletion of a branch `git branch -D <branch>` : you can find the last commit of that branch and re-create the branch that points to it.

 ```bash
 git log --walk-reflogs # see the reflog info in full log format